Remote app for iPhone, iPad, or iPod touch can't connect to iTunes or Apple TV

 - For Mac OS X v10.4.11 and earlier, please follow these instructions.

-- For Windows Vista and Windows 7 Firewall, please follow these instructions.
+- For Windows Vista, Windows 7, and Windows 8 Firewall, follow these instructions.

 - For Windows XP Firewall, please follow these instructions.